 You should be comfortable with word-processing and email, as well as spreadsheets and programs like Excel.
 Any additional computer skills you have will only enhance your resume.

-Related Resume Keywords: Budgeting, Calculations, Classifying Records, Compiling Statistics, Computer, Financial Report Auditing, Information Search, Information and Communications Technology, Locating Missing Documents / Information, Maintenance, Managing Finances, Microsoft Office, Numerical Analysis, Scheduling, Technical Support, Technical, Technology.
+Related Skills: Budgeting, Calculations, Classifying Records, Compiling Statistics, Computer, Financial Report Auditing, Information Search, Information and Communications Technology, Locating Missing Documents / Information, Maintenance, Managing Finances, Microsoft Office, Numerical Analysis, Scheduling, Technical Support, Technical, Technology.

 Being a fast learner is an important skill for almost any job.
 Yes, employers want to know that you have the basic hard skills for a job, but if you are a quick learner, you can expand your skill set over time.

 Learning is actually a group of skills, some of which are themselves learned and can be improved with practice, while others are probably inborn.
 You are likely to be much faster at learning some types of material than others and much better at learning in some ways than others.
 Your prospective employer might not care whether you are a visual or an auditory learner, but if you know your own style, you can be a much more effective learner.

-Related Resume Keywords: Assembling Apparatus, Construction, Creative Thinking, Critical Thinking, Decision Making, Detail Management, Equipment Operation, Independent Action, Knowledge of Current Governmental Affairs, Learning, Logical Thinking, Organizational, Organizational Management, Organizational Tasks, Principal Concept Knowledge, Prioritizing, Reasoning, Remembering Facts, Time Management, Transferable Skills.
+Related Skills: Assembling Apparatus, Construction, Creative Thinking, Critical Thinking, Decision Making, Detail Management, Equipment Operation, Independent Action, Knowledge of Current Governmental Affairs, Learning, Logical Thinking, Organizational, Organizational Management, Organizational Tasks, Principal Concept Knowledge, Prioritizing, Reasoning, Remembering Facts, Time Management, Transferable Skills.

 In all jobs, there are problems, so problem-solving skills will make you a much better employee.
 Depending on your responsibilities, the scope of the problem you are expected to solve, and your level of independence, the degree to which you problem-solve might vary.
 For some positions, the problem-solving ability will be seen as critical, while in others you will be expected only to follow instructions.
 And yet, acknowledged or not, problem-solving will help you do your work better.